Sanjrani Urges Nation To Shun Differences For Prosperity - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2022 ) :Chairman Senate Sadiq Sanjrani on Saturday urged the nation to set aside differences and get united for a progressive, peaceful, prosperous, and democratic Pakistan by following the vision of the founder of the nation Quaid-e-Azam Muhammad Ali Jinnah.

-In his message on the occasion of the death anniversary of great Quaid -e-Azam, the chairman said the only way to overcome the problems being confronted by the country were to ensure the rule of law and strictly follow the constitution of the Islamic Republic of Pakistan.
+In his message on the occasion of the birth anniversary of the great Quaid-e-Azam, the chairman said the only way to overcome the problems being confronted by the country were to ensure the rule of law and strictly follow the constitution of the Islamic Republic of Pakistan.

 "We have to improve our future by following the guiding principles of the founder of Pakistan," said the chairman, adding that Quaid-e-Azam was a great visionary leader.